tyrinlewis123/circularity/README.md

 #### TODO 3 : Stub Out The While Loop

-We'll get you started, then it's your mission to figure out the rest.
 Here's the template code for your `while` statement, find **TODO 3** and put the while loop in place:

 ````javascript
 // other code...